Information on the number of dwellings demolished in Wales for April 2018 to March 2019.

 (b) Clearance areas are those where the houses are deemed unfit for human habitation or are dangerous or harmful to the health of the inhabitants.
 The local authority declares a clearance area when it is satisfied that the most suitable method of dealing with these conditions is the demolition of all the buildings in that area.

-This information is used by the Welsh Government to calculate dwelling stock estimates for Wales.
+We use this information to calculate dwelling stock estimates for Wales.

 Datasets and interactive tools